 In addition to the requirements cited previously for the application process, the applicant must submit:

-- Biological science courses (including Anatomy & Physiology I, Anatomy & Physiology II, Nutrition, Microbiology and Pharmacology) must have been completed within five years of application and offered within a nursing science or biology department.
+- Biological science courses (including Anatomy & Physiology I, Anatomy & Physiology II, Nutrition, Microbiology and Pharmacology) must have been completed within five years of desired application and offered within a nursing science or biology department.
 There is no time limit for other college courses required in the curriculum.
 All courses accepted for transfer must have been completed with a grade of C or better.
 (C- or below is not transferable.)
 Courses chosen must be comparable in content and credit to the required college courses in the curriculum.

 - Current work experience in a related field will be considered when a request is made to waive the 5 year requirement.